BardicDefense/purple-hack/README.md

 ## Roll Your Stats

 Roll 3d6 down the line for each of the skills below.
 You can swap one set of stats.
+If your total ability score modifiers equals -3 or lower, you may discard the character and start again.

 - **Strength** measures physical might.
 It affects your lifting, carrying, and grappling.
 Any Str modifier is applied to your melee and thrown weapon attack damage.
 - **Dexterity** measures agility, reflexes, and hand-eye coordination.
 Any Dex mod is applied to your Armour Class, as long as you can move freely.